Training for Educators and Teachers in Early Childhood MusicJoin our community of adult learners - enquire about training now.

 Meri’s Music, Drouin Victoria Partnership Course Delivery April-May 2016

-Music Rings Music Academy, Causeway Bay Hong Kong, Staff Development October 2015
+Daniel Milard, Music Rings Music Academy, Causeway Bay Hong Kong, Staff Development October 2015.
+Ongoing relationship in cross-cultural curriculum development, video presentations for children.

-T-Mega Education China, Shenzhen Partnership Staff Development and Parent Information Sessions August 2015
+Andrea Li, T-Mega Education China, Shenzhen Partnership Staff Development and Parent Information Sessions August 2015.
+Ongoing relationship in developing bilingual resources 2015-2020.

 Vinci Education China, Beijing & Shanghai Partnership Staff Development Sessions August 2015